Retina display: Competitors

 Two years prior to the release of device with a high-density screen from Apple, HTC released the HTC Touch Diamond with a 286 ppi screen.
-In October 2008, the Sony Ericsson Xperia X1 was one of the first smartphones which offered higher resolution than the VGA screens seen before, with an 800 x 480 screen at 311 ppi.
+In October 2008, the Sony Ericsson Xperia X1 was one of the first smartphones which offered higher resolution than the VGA screens seen before, with an 800 × 480 screen at 311 ppi.

 The first Android smartphone with a similar display, the Meizu M9, was launched in the beginning of 2011.
-In October of the same year Galaxy Nexus was announced, which had a display with a better resolution.
-By 2013 the 300+ ppi mark was found on midrange phones such as the Moto G. From 2013 to 2014, many flagship devices such as the Samsung Galaxy S4 and HTC One (M8) had 1080p (FHD) screens around 5-inches for a 400+ PPI which surpassed the Retina density on the iPhone 5.
+In October of the same year the Galaxy Nexus was announced, which had a display with a better resolution.
+By 2013 the 300+ ppi mark was found on midrange phones such as the Moto G. From 2013 to 2014, many flagship devices such as the Samsung Galaxy S4 and HTC One (M8) had 1080p (FHD) screens around five inches with 400+ ppi which surpassed the Retina density on the iPhone 5.

-The second major redesign of the iPhone, the iPhone 6, has a 1334 × 750 resolution on a 4.7-inch screen, while rivals such as the Samsung Galaxy S6 have a QHD display of 2560 × 1440 resolution, close to four times the number of pixels found in the iPhone 6, giving the S6 a 577 PPI that is almost twice that of the iPhone 6's 326 PPI.
-The larger iPhone 6 Plus features a "Retina HD display", which is a 5.5-inch 1080p screen with 401 PPI.
+The second major redesign of the iPhone, the iPhone 6, has a 1334 × 750 resolution on a 4.7-inch screen, while rivals such as the Samsung Galaxy S6 have a QHD display of 2560 × 1440 resolution, close to four times the number of pixels found in the iPhone 6, giving the S6 a 577 ppi that is almost twice that of the iPhone 6's 326 ppi.
+The larger iPhone 6 Plus features a "Retina HD display", which is a 5.5-inch 1080p screen with 401 ppi.

 Aside from resolution, all generations of iPhone Retina displays receive high ratings for other aspects such as brightness and color accuracy, compared to those of contemporary smartphones, while some Android devices such as the LG G3 have sacrificed screen quality and battery life for high resolution.
-Ars Technica has suggested the "superfluousness of so many flagship phone features—the move from 720p to 1080p to 1440p and beyond...things are all nice to have, but you’d be hard-pressed to argue that any of them are essential".
+Ars Technica has suggested the "superfluousness of so many flagship phone features—the move from 720p to 1080p to 1440p and beyond...things are all nice to have, but you'd be hard-pressed to argue that any of them are essential".
 Furthermore, developers can better optimize content for iOS due to Apple's few screen sizes in contrast to Android's wide display format variations.

 Many Windows-based Ultrabook models have offered 1080p (FHD) screens standard since 2012 and often QHD or QHD+ as optional upgrade displays.